 Thanks to the Affordable Care Act (ACA, also known as Obamacare), there are high-quality, comprehensive health insurance plans available in every state for people who need to purchase their own health insurance.
-And it’s currently open enrollment season for those plans: Until December 15 (or later, in a few states), people who need coverage can enroll – regardless of their medical history or prior coverage.
+And it’s currently open enrollment season for those plans: Until December 15 (or later, in several states), people who need coverage can enroll – regardless of their medical history or prior coverage.

 Where can I buy an ACA-compliant health plan?

 For starters, there are numerous sources of ACA-compliant individual-market plans:

 - In each state there’s one exchange website (HealthCare.gov in 36 states; a state-run exchange site in 14 states and DC; as of the fall of 2021, three additional states — Maine, New Mexico, and Kentucky — will be running their own exchange platforms, so there will be 33 states relying on HealthCare.gov).
 The government sites all have “see plans and prices” tools that enable you to determine whether you’re eligible for government help to pay premiums and possibly reduce out-of-pocket costs.
 If you are eligible, you should either enroll via the federal or state exchange or make sure that any broker you work with shows you all ACA-compliant plans to which your subsidy applies.